The Longest Caminos

 4045 kilometers in 145 days in one go

 Marco Cuda lives in Lamezia Terme in Calabria in the south of Italy.
 He started from there in 2025.
 There is no official route to Benevento, so he made one up.
 He took many state roads and paths.
 From Benevento to Rome, he then walked the Via Francigena del Sud.
 From Rome to Sarzana, the Via Francigena.
 From Sarzana to Ventimiglia, the Via de la Costa Ligure.
 From Ventimiglia to Arles on the Via Aurelia.
 From Arles to Montpellier the Via di Arles.
 From Montpellier to Carcassonne, the Via del Piemonte Pirenaico.
 From Carcassonne he took a turn-off to get to Toulouse.
 From Toulouse he then came to Lourdes.
 From Lourdes, he then took the Via del Piemonte Pirenaico to Saint Jean Pied de Port.
 And then he continued on the Camino Frances to Santiago.
-From Santiago, he continued on to Muxia and Finisterre, and when he arrived in Finisterre, he returned to Santiago after 145 days and 4043 kilometers on foot.
+From Santiago, he continued on to Muxia and Finisterre, and when he arrived in Finisterre, he returned to Santiago on foot after 145 days and 4043 kilometers.

 Andy "Ninja" Jensen (1973-2022)